danceyoung/trycatch/README.md

 # Trycatch
-Trycatch is an open source with no special SDKs monitoring, notifying and aggregating application exception for coders.
+Real-time with no special SDKs monitoring, notifying and aggregating application exception for coders.
 ## Architecture
 Trycatch consists of four parts: